TheLiterati/Narratus-JS/README.md

 ```

 * **GET:** /api/story
-  * This does not require basic or bearer authorization
+  * This does not require basic or bearer authentication
 ```
 HTTP GET: 3000/api/story
 ```